alvzed/ms-project-4/README.md

 - Player - A view that displays a specific video and starts playing it directly.
 - User page - a view that currently displays a greeting including the user's username and three buttons: change password, donate and back to library.
 - Donations - allows users to submit small single payments via stripe to support the site.
 This is currently quite crude and only processes either succeeded payments or failed payments and redirecting them to a specific page based on this.
+- Most viewed videos - increments an integer in the video object whenever someone accesses the video in the player.
+This is then used to display the 5 most viewed videos on the main library page.
+- Most clicked categories - increments an integer in the category object whenever someone filters by that category.
+This is then used to display the 3 most clicked categories on the main library page.
+    - This also uses the most viewed videos feature, as it displays the 5 most viewed videos in each top category.

 ### Features Left to Implement
 - Emails - sends verifications emails and password reset links to users.
 This is currently printed out in the console instead of emailed out, the reason for this is that an email would need to be connected to this and I do do nat want to make my own email publicly accessible.